Skip to contents

 Which format should I use?

-Use MLT (the default) when you’re working in R with mapgl or viewing in a browser with MapLibre GL JS 5.17+.
-MLT produces smaller files for polygon and line data, and mapgl supports it natively.
+Use MLT when you’re working in R with mapgl or viewing in a browser with MapLibre GL JS 5.21+, and you want smaller file sizes for polygon and line data.

 Ecosystem status

-MLT is still new (January 2026), and library support is growing:
+MLT was announced in January 2026, and library support is growing:

 • Encoding: freestiler (Rust, R + Python), mlt-core reference encoder (Java/C++)

-• Viewing: MapLibre GL JS with MLT plugin, mapgl in R
+• Viewing: MapLibre GL JS, mapgl in R